 Commencement and transition regulations

-(2) Students covered of section 42, who have not yet passed "Philosophy of Social Science and 2nd Year Project" or "Comparative Political Economy" will have to take the exam when these are offered for the last time in the summerterm 2020/2021.
+(2) For students covered of section 42, who have not yet passed "International Economics" the exam will be offered as an external exam for the last time in the winterterm 2021/2022.